By TJ Porter, WCI Contributor

 TaxSlayer takes a different pricing route than many of its competitors.
 Where other tax websites base their pricing on the complexity of your financial situation and the forms you need to file, TaxSlayer prices are based on the level of support that you desire.
 The one exception is small business owners and the self-employed, who must pay additional fees.

-eSmart Tax from Liberty Tax is another low-cost filing option.
+Liberty Tax offers another low-cost filing option.
 One thing that makes the tax software appealing is that it makes it easy to import information from other tax preparers.
-Importing last year’s taxes can make it easier to do this year’s taxes, so that can really speed up the process.
+Importing last year’s taxes can make it easier to do this year’s taxes, really speeding up the process.

 FreeTaxUSA has a simple premise.
 It lets you file your federal income tax return for free.
 Whether you have a basic situation or a complicated one involving real estate, investments, and self-employment, there’s no charge for filing federal returns.